Nonparametric maximum likelihood methods for binary response models with random coefficients: Conclusion

 \section{Conclusion}

-Random coefficient binary response models estimated by the nonparametric maximum likelihood methods of \citeasnoun{KW} as originally proposed by \citeasnoun{Cosslett83} and extended by \citeasnoun{Ichimura} offer a flexible alternative to established parametric binary response methods revealing new sources of preference heterogeneity.
+Random coefficient binary response models estimated by the nonparametric maximum likelihood methods of \citeasnoun{KW} as originally proposed by \citeasnoun{Cosslett83} and extended by \citeasnoun{Ichimura} offer a flexible alternative to established parametric binary response methods potentially revealing new sources of preference heterogeneity.
 Modern convex optimization methods combined with recent advances in the algebraic geometry of hyperplane arrangements provide efficient computational techniques for the implementation of these methods.
-Further investigation of these methods is clearly warranted.
+Extensions of these methods to multinomial response, and causal models with endogenous covariates offer challenging opportunities for further investigation.